Charles Evans Whittaker

 Charles Evans Whittaker (February 22, 1901 – November 26, 1973) was an Associate Justice of the United States Supreme Court from 1957 to 1962.
 After working in private practice in Kansas City, Missouri, he was nominated for the United States District Court for the Western District of Missouri.
 In 1956, President Dwight D. Eisenhower nominated Whittaker to the United States Court of Appeals for the Eighth Circuit.
 In 1957, he won confirmation to the Supreme Court of the United States, thus becoming the first individual to serve as a judge on a federal district court, a federal court of appeals, and the United States Supreme Court.
 During his brief tenure on the Warren Court, Whittaker emerged as a swing vote.
-In 1962, he suffered a nervous breakdown and resigned from the Court.
+In 1962, he had a nervous breakdown and resigned from the Court.
 After leaving the Supreme Court, he served as chief counsel to General Motors and frequently criticized the Civil Rights Movement and the Warren Court.

 Early years and career

 Whittaker was born on a farm near Troy, Kansas to Charles Edward Whittaker, a farmer, and Ida Eve Miller, a schoolteacher from Hagerstown, Maryland.
 He attended the nearby one-room Brush Creek School, and then the Troy High School until he dropped out in the ninth grade after his mother died on his sixteenth birthday.
 He spent the next three years working on a family farm, and also hunting and trapping.
 Whittaker developed an interest in law by reading newspaper articles about criminal trials.
-In the summer of 1920, he applied to the part-time evening program at the Kansas City School of Law (currently the University of Missouri–Kansas City School of Law) and gained admission with the condition that he would finish his high school education after personally pleading with Oliver Dean, a president of the law school.
-Immediately, he enrolled at Manual High School in Kansas City, Missouri.
-He spent the next four years working during the day to support himself, and in the evenings was taking high school courses as well as classes at the Kansas City School of Law.
-While Whittaker was a student at the school, future President Harry S. Truman was a classmate.
+In the summer of 1920, he applied to the part-time evening program at the Kansas City School of Law (currently the University of Missouri–Kansas City School of Law) and gained admission with the condition that he would finish his high school education after personally pleading with Oliver Dean, the president of the law school.
+He immediately enrolled at Manual High School in Kansas City, Missouri and spent the next four years working during the day to support himself, while taking high school and law school courses in the evenings.
+Whittaker's law school classmates included future President Harry S. Truman.
 Whittaker graduated in the class of 1924 with a Bachelor of Laws having been admitted to the Missouri bar during his senior year.
 Whittaker joined the law firm of Watson, Ess, Marshall & Enggas in Kansas City, Missouri, where he previously worked full-time as an office boy, and built up a practice in corporate law with the Union Pacific Railroad, Montgomery Ward, and the City National Bank and Trust Company among his clients.
-He developed close ties to the Republican Party.
+He was a member of Tau Kappa Epsilon fraternity and developed close ties to the Republican Party.